-“You may not feel bad when your blood sugar is only a little or even moderately elevated.
-But elevated blood sugar that goes on for years has negative effects on the body – potential damage to the eyes, which may result in blindness.
+Elevated blood sugar that goes on for years has negative effects on the body – potential damage to the eyes, which may result in blindness.
 And damage to the nerves, particularly in the legs, which can result in loss of sensation.
-That, in turn, results in not being able to tell if you have an injury or an infection, and that can result in the need for lower extremity amputation.”
+That, in turn, results in not being able to tell if you have an injury or an infection, and that can result in the need for lower extremity amputation.

 Diabetes has a negative effect on the kidneys.
 And decline of kidney function, over time, can result in kidney failure.
 And then people end up on dialysis.
 People who have diabetes also have an increased risk of heart attack and stroke.